WayneYe/wayneye.github.io/_posts/2020-06-03-BMW-Convertible-As-My-Beater-Car.md

 <a href="/assets/images/posts/2020-06-03-BMW-As-My-Beater-Car/amz-orders.png"><img src="/assets/images/posts/2020-06-03-BMW-As-My-Beater-Car/amz-orders.png"></a>
 </figure>

-So far I've driven it for about 100 miles so far about 1 week, I can simply describe my experience as: *a stick shift, a steering wheel and a smiling face*.
+So far I've driven it for about 100 miles so far about 1 week, I can simply describe my experience as: **a stick shift, a steering wheel and a smiling face**:smiley:.
 Compare with my X5, due to 330CI's lighter weight, lower gravity point, I admit: it is much more fun of driving this 330CI convertible!
 And since it is my beater, my plan is to drive it for at least another 5 years.